Cannot read Jamfile without .jam suffix

 If it is no longer compatible, the executable should be renamed.
 If it is still compatible, it should be able to read Jamfiles without the extension.

-#1 Updated by Joshua Jensen almost 8 years ago
+#1 Updated by Joshua Jensen about 8 years ago

 - Status changed from New to Feedback